huww98/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 ### Updated Reconciliation Logic

 How to update PVCs:
-1. If `volumeClaimUpdatePolicy` is `InPlace`, and if `volumeClaimTemplates` and actual PVC only differ in mutable fields (`spec.resources.requests.storage`, `spec.volumeAttributesClassName`, `metadata.labels`, and `metadata.annotations` currently), patch the PVC to the extent possible.
+1. If `volumeClaimUpdatePolicy` is `InPlace` and if `volumeClaimTemplates` and actual PVC only differ in mutable fields (`spec.resources.requests.storage`, `spec.volumeAttributesClassName`, `metadata.labels`, and `metadata.annotations` currently), patch the PVC to the extent possible.
    - `spec.resources.requests.storage` is patched to max(template spec, PVC status)
-     - Do not decreasing the storage size below its current status.
+     - Do not decrease the storage size below its current status.
-       Note that decrease the size in PVC spec can help recover from a failed expansion if `RecoverVolumeExpansionFailure` feature gate is enabled.
+       Note that decreasing the size in PVC spec can help recover from a failed expansion if `RecoverVolumeExpansionFailure` feature gate is enabled.
    - `spec.volumeAttributesClassName` is patched to the template value.
    - `metadata.labels` and `metadata.annotations` are patched with server side apply.